Dr Lisa Wise

 Biography

 Lisa's PhD and post-doctoral research investigated auditory spatial coding and multisensory integration in cats, bats and owls.
 Lisa spent a number of years as an academic in neuroscience and psychology at Monash University, before working as a web application and elearning specialist at Monash University and at the University of Melbourne, with a particular focus on the use of simulation in training.
-Over the past decade, Lisa returned to cognitive science research with DSTO colleagues and at Swinburne University, where she teaches cognitive psychology, sport psychology and human factors and undertakes research into digital technologies and training, and the cognitive ergonomics of expert skilled performance.
+Over the past decade, Lisa returned to cognitive science research with DSTO colleagues and at Swinburne University, where she has taught cognitive psychology, the psychology of sport, exercise and physical activity, and human factors psychology.
+She undertakes research into digital technologies and training, and the cognitive ergonomics of expert skilled performance.

 Research interests